NewbieCoder10/fantasy-football-stats/README.md

 ## Summary of current state of the app
-* The current state of the completion of my app so far is that it runs and allows the user to use Google Sign-In to access the app.
-Also I have the main-fragment that the user will be able to click on the team or player tab and print the information of the team or the player.
-I need to make sure that the app is able to communicate with the information that the user is entering.
-As it is known so far, there are no bugs within my app.
+* The current state of the completion of my app so far is it is fully functional; The app runs and allows the user to use Google Sign-In to access the app.
+Also I have the main-fragment that the user will be able to click on the team and it shows a list of players for that team.
+You can click on the player tab and print the information for that player.
-I am trying to get the app to where, I can click on the players tab and have players shown.
+So far, there are no bugs within my app.

+#### Aesthetic/Cosmetic Improvements that I think would improve my app.
 * Change the Main Color of the app, via settings.
 * Change the Background-Color of the app, via settings.
 * Change the font-type style of the app.

-* Stretch Goals
+#### Stretch Goals
 * I could possible work on the colors if I decide to change them.
 * I could possible update the font height when needed/wanted.
 * Changing the app to shift when the landscape of the phone is turned.